lvillard/koken_mapbox/README.md

 	}
 }
 ```
-- makes able to pass coordinates in the URL of your map from content.lens to directly zoom around it (see the section "// Is there coordinates in URL from content.lens ?")
+- making able to pass coordinates in the URL of your map from content.lens to directly zoom around it (see the section "// Is there coordinates in URL from content.lens ?")

 ## Link your pictures in content.lens with your map:
 see : http://www.here-and-there-pics.me/albums/ladakh-india/timeline/parvati-valley-in-the-kullu-district-of-himachal-pradesh/